sendgrid/sendgrid-php/USE_CASES.md

 <a name="heroku"></a>
 # Deploying to Heroku

-Use the button below to instantly setup your own Simple instance for sending email using sendgrid on Heroku.
+Use the button below to instantly setup your own Simple instance for sending email using SendGrid on Heroku.

 <a href="https://heroku.com/deploy?template=https://github.com/sendgrid/sendgrid-php/tree/example-heroku-hello-email">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">